-- Adhere to University policies and procedures as outlined in the University Catalog. - Adhere to program policies and procedures as outlined in the program Student Handbook. - Adhere to policies and procedures of the clinical education site where assigned.
-(RNBSN students select their own practicum sites.) - Arrive to class and clinical sites on time; punctuality is a demonstration of professional behavior. - Demonstrate responsibility and accountability in all aspects of the educational process. - Demonstrate appropriate communication, interaction and behavior toward other students, faculty and clinical staff.

-• Respect the learning environment regarding visitors.
+- Adhere to University policies and procedures as outlined in the University Catalog. - Adhere to program policies and procedures as outlined in the program Student Handbook. - Adhere to policies and procedures of the clinical education site where assigned - Arrive to class and clinical sites on time; punctuality is a demonstration of professional behavior. - Demonstrate responsibility and accountability in all aspects of the educational process. - Demonstrate appropriate communication, interaction and behavior toward other students, faculty and clinical staff. - Respect the learning environment regarding visitors.
 Visitors may not attend class or the clinical education site.
 This includes children, spouses, parents, friends, animals or any other visitor.